 What would you do if no one had any idea who you were and there was no chance of them finding out?

-I’ve always been told that this would be the test of who you really are and what you really want.
+I’ve always been told that this would be the test of who I really am and what I really want.
 It used to be that we grew up in the same town we worked in, went to church in, and married in.
 Everyone you ran into knew who you were.
-We complained about the nosiness and control.
-However, it did make it a lot easier to behave.Now we can go online and pretend to be anyone.
+We complained about the control and lack of privacy.
+Now we can be invisible and often this allows our freedom to sin and blocks others from judging us but not from God knowing.Now we can go online and pretend to be anyone.
 We can watch inappropriate things in our own basements.
 We shop and no one knows who we are.
 We travel far from home and are even more anonymous.

-I know it is scary to be real because fellow Christians do judge.
+I know it is scary to quit being invisible and be real because some fellow Christians do judge, but how will you find the real support if you take no risk.
 I was sharing with some folks at church, who were too shy to pray, that I was far shyer than they.
 (It is true, but God has helped me not act in the inner shyness and fear that I still feel) Instead of being encouraged to let God help them with their shyness, they concluded that I was flat out lying or just being sarcastic.
 I’m going to share anyways because what they think of me is irrelevant.